Setting up an active-passive Gitlab instance

 Gitlab Inc ($GTLB) is under the pressure of income growth from stockholders.
 It releases new features every month so that latest technologies could be applied, including AI chat or kubernetes deployment, increasing the complexity of Gitlab instances.

-Besides the complexity of new features, Gitlab undertakes production release roles such as a config center, CI/CD workflow or GitOps provider, demanding raised availability in our rapid development.
+Besides the repository hosting, Gitlab undertakes production release roles such as a config center, CI/CD workflow or GitOps provider, demanding raised availability in our rapid development.

 Gitlab Architecture

-Gitlab is a ruby application that is built on top of Postgres, Redis and cloud strorage.
-Compared with subversion’s focusing on repository hosting, which only requires a httpd loadbalancer and shared disk, Gitlab requires more resources while hosting respositories.
+Gitlab is a ruby rails application that is built on top of Postgres, Redis and cloud strorage.
+Compared with subversion’s focusing on repository hosting, which only requires an apache httpd loadbalancer and shared disk, Gitlab requires more resources while hosting respositories.

 Conponent Overall